 But airbags would not help in many types of collisions, primarily because the occupant's motion is not toward those airbags.
-See When Should an Airbag Inflate? \$\dip\$ 68.
+See When Should an Airbag Inflate? \$\Delta\$ 70.

-Airbags should never be regarded as anything more than a supplement to safety belts.
+Airbags should never be regarded as anything more than a supplement to seat belts.